Forgiveness After a Bipolar Diagnosis: My Healing Story

 • The jobs I couldn’t keep

-• The energy I didn’t have but forced myself to fake
+• The energy I didn’t have, but forced myself to fake

-But mostly, I grieved the girl who thought she had to earn love by pretending to be okay.
-That grief didn’t come all at once.
 It crept in at 2 AM, panic attacks, in photos from years I barely remembered, in text threads I couldn’t bear to reread.

 Why Forgiving Myself Was So Hard